-BSW students are required to enroll in a 3-hour seminar course, SOCW 496, concurrent with their field placements.
-Seminars are taught on Friday mornings from 9:35 am - 12:20 pm in Cullowhee, and Field Instructors should not expect students to be available during this time.
+BSW students are required to participate in a seminar course concurrent with their field placements.
+Seminars are taught on Fridays in Cullowhee, and field instructors should not expect students to be available during their class time.
 The primary purpose of the seminar course is to support students in processing and reflecting upon their experiences in field.
 Assignments will serve as a review of the social work curriculum, with an emphasis on applying classroom knowledge to the agency setting.
-Each student's Faculty Liaison also serves as the instructor for their seminar course; students and/or Faculty Liaisons can provide copies of the course syllabus at the Field Instructor's request.
+Each student's faculty liaison also serves as the instructor for their seminar course; students and/or faculty liaisons can provide copies of the course syllabus at the field instructor's request.